celebrity

 In the second lawsuit, another male accuser relayed a story from 2008 when he was a 17-year-old auditioning for the reality TV show Making the Band.

-John Doe claims that Combs forced him to perform oral sex on himself and a bodyguard, which Diddy framed as a "test" of how much he wanted to succeed in the music industry.
+John Doe claims that Combs forced him to perform oral sex on himself and a bodyguard, which Combs framed as a "test" of how much he wanted to succeed in the music industry.
 He failed the audition because Combs deemed him "untrustworthy due to his reservations about performing oral sex on his bodyguard," the complaint said.

 Combs' lawyers have since issued a response to the fresh allegations.